ParalaxScrypt/Furtif-audio/README.md

 1. Get the ESP32 IP address on your network.
 2. Open a browser and navigate to this IP.
-3. Log in to the dashboard (username: furtif, password: stream1234).
+3. Log in to the dashboard with your credentials.
 4. Copy the audio stream URL.
 5. Open VLC → Media → Open Network Stream.
 6. Paste the URL → listen in real time.